The 20 Best Tetralogy of Fallot Doctors Near Me in Maryland, US

 English, Spanish, Tamil

 Dr. Priya Sekar is an assistant professor of pediatrics at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise are fetal and pediatric cardiology, echocardiography and noninvasive imaging After receiving her undergraduate degree at the University of Chicago, Dr. Sekar earned a master’s degree in public health from George Washington University.
 She received her medical degree from Rosalind Franklin University of Medicine and Science/Chicago Medical School.
 She completed her general pediatric residency at Children’s Hospital Oakland and performed her pediatric cardiology fellowship at Cincinnati Children’s Hospital Medical Center.
 She was a fetal/perinatal cardiology and clinical research fellow at the University of Alberta/Stollery Children's Hospital.
 Dr. Sekar was a fetal/perinatal cardiology and clinical research fellow at the University of Alberta/Stollery Children's Hospital.
 Dr. Sekar is rated as an Experienced provider by MediFind in the treatment of Tetralogy of Fallot.
-Her top areas of expertise are Congenital Mitral Stenosis, Tetralogy of Fallot, Heart Tumor, and Congenital Coronary Artery Malformation.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Congenital Mitral Stenosis, Tetralogy of Fallot, Heart Tumor, and Congenital Coronary Artery Malformation.
+Dr. Sekar is board certified in American Board Of Pediatrics.

 Experienced in Tetralogy of Fallot